lovincyrus/cosmonauts-world/README.md

 ### Suggesting a project

-Please create an issue with specified data as shown in [posts.default.json](/data/posts.default.json)
+Please use Project template when creating an issue. 🤝

 ## Related resources